Donald Trump Jr. Mocked For Speaking At Mostly-Empty Kentucky Rally

 “Either Don Jr. isn’t a draw, or people really hate America’s most unpopular Gov.”

 Donald Trump Jr. and his father often tout the sizes of their crowds, and indeed, on at least one occasion, Trump Jr. inaccurately described the crowd size at a Democratic candidate’s rally.
-For example, back in February Donald Jr. tweeted that “only a few hundred people” turned up at a Beto O’Rourke rally in El Paso.
+For example, back in February, Trump Jr. tweeted that “only a few hundred people” turned up at a Beto O’Rourke rally in El Paso.
 Politifact deemed that claim, also made by Donald Trump himself, as “False,” saying that several times that purported number were there, meaning that the attendance at O’Rourke’s rally was easily into the thousands.